Mayor: Deal reached to keep Preakness in Baltimore

-BALTIMORE (AP) — Baltimore officials and the owners of the historic racetrack that hosts the Preakness Stakes reached an agreement Friday to keep the Triple Crown series’ middle jewel in the city.
+BALTIMORE (AP) — Baltimore officials and the owners of the historic racetrack that hosts the Preakness Stakes have reached an agreement to keep the Triple Crown series’ middle jewel in the city.

 The agreement, which is subject to approval of the General Assembly during its next session, ends a bitter dispute between owner The Stronach Group and the city over the future of Pimlico Race Course.
 Located in northwest Baltimore, the second-oldest track in America has been home to the famed annual race since 1909, but it is in need of a major overhaul, which has previously been estimated at nearly half a billion dollars.

-Under the plan, The Stronach Group would donate the site to the city for community development in and around the track and an area hospital.
+Under the plan announced Saturday, The Stronach Group would donate the site to the city for community development in and around the track and an area hospital.
 The company would also build a new clubhouse, and the track would be rotated 30 degrees to the northeast to create parcels of land that could be sold for private development.
 The grandstand, whose dilapidated state forced the closure of 6,670 seats before this year’s Preakness, would be demolished.

 The city expects the clubhouse to be used for community events.
 Renderings of the facility show athletic fields in the infield.